-Financial Institutions Malta Association Local association representing licence financial institutions in Malta.
+Financial Institutions Malta 1 0 Association Malta.
 Chamber of Small and Medium Malta's national organisation of independent private Sized Enterprises businesses.
-Malta Chamber of Commerce, Actively represents companies from all economic sectors and Enterprise and Industry 1 Enterprise and modistry ensure that entrepreneurs enjoy the best competitive environment and regulatory conditions possible for conduct of business.
-Used Vehicles Importers Registered as an Employers' Association in terms of the Association Importers Industrial Relations Act, Chapter 266 of the laws of Malta and Association represents the main used vehicles importers.
-Malta Crafts Foundation A public organisation, established in 2021, dedicated to Waita Clarts Foundation enabling the preservation, appreciation and sustainability of Maltese artisanal products and skills.
-Malta Maritime Law The MMLA plays a key role in ensuring that the Maltese Association Law maritime legislative and regulatory infrastructure is Association constantly updated, revised, amended and improved in a pro- active and well-researched manner, in order to enhance qualitative standards as well as to further consolidate Malta's pre-eminent position as an international maritime services centre.
-Institute of Financial Services An association of professionals working across the entire Practitioners range of financial services Malta Institute of Accountancy Provide professional guidance, technical support and continued professional education to accountants.
+Malta Chamber of Commerce, Actively represents companies from all economic sectors and Enterprise and Industry ensure that entrepreneurs enjoy the best competitive environment and regulatory conditions possible for the conduct of business.
+Used Vehicles Importers Registered as an Employers' Association in terms of the Association Industrial Relations Act, Chapter 266 of the laws of Malta and represents the main used vehicles importers.
+Malta Crafts Foundation A public organisation, established in 2021, dedicated to enabling the preservation, appreciation and sustainability of Maltese artisanal products and skills.
+Malta Maritime Law The MMLA plays a key role in ensuring that the Maltese Association maritime legislative and regulatory infrastructure is constantly updated, revised, amended and improved in a pro- active and well-researched manner, in order to enhance qualitative standards as well as to further consolidate Malta's pre-eminent position as an international maritime services centre.
+Malta Institute of Accountancy Provide professional guidance, technical support and continued professional education to accountants.
 Chamber of Advocates Represents the warranted lawyers admitted to the Bar of Malta Notarial Council of Malta The Notarial Council is the official representative body of the Notarial College, composed of nine members, elected by the General Assembly of the Notarial College from among Notaries in the exercise of their profession composing the said College.
 Malta Institute of Taxation An independent and autonomous body made up of, and run by, tax practitioners which works to promote knowledge and good practice in the tax profession.
-Malta Developers Association developers, estate agents and other interested parties under No. one single umbrella.
+Malta Developers Association Brings together the large majority of private real estate developers, estate agents and other interested parties under one single umbrella.
 Malta Financial Services The MFSAC was formed in 2021 in part to develop the Advisory Council (MFSAC) strategy for the financial services sector in Malta.